-Filling an extra room in your house or apartment is very much like online dating.
+Filling a spare bedroom in your house or apartment is very much like online dating.
 First, you need a way to hook the applicant with pretty photos.

 Then you need to screen and vet this person to make sure you’re compatible.